 Welcome to Year Three

-In Year 3 there is Mrs Sweeney, Mrs Youhill, Mrs Laycock and of course 30 wonderful learners!
-Mrs Hallos and Mrs Sheldon-Price also come to help our learners grow.
+In Year 3 there is Mrs Sweeney, Mrs Martin, Mrs Laycock and of course 30 wonderful learners!
+Mrs Sheldon-Price also comes to help our learners grow.

 Year 3 is the first step into Key Stage 2 and a very busy year for all our children.